Understanding Autoencoders with Information Theoretic Concepts: Understanding Autoencoders with Information Theoretic Concepts

 ~\\

 \textbf{Reasoning:} The exploration of bifurcation or critical points is not new in machine learning and time series analysis.
-An interesting example comes from time series analysis, in which the Takens' Theorem \cite{takens1981detecting} states that if the dynamical system degrees of freedom is confined to an attractor $\mathcal{M}$ of dimension $d$ in the state space, then the topology of the attractor that characterizes the dynamical system can be discovered from the analysis of the time series data when it is arranged into a delay coordinate map that concatenates $M>2d$ previous outputs.
-In other words, when $M\leq2d$, it is impossible to recover the attractor without any distortion, so results will suffer.
-Therefore, it is reasonable to conjecture that the SAE's bottleneck layer is controlled by the data's characteristics (e.g., the intrinsic dimensionality).
-If the IP is a good observable of learning, then we should see a difference in the dynamics of learning for bottleneck layers that are above and below the intrinsic dimensionality of the data.
+An interesting example comes from time series analysis, in which the Takens' Theorem \cite{takens1981detecting} states that if the degree of freedom of a dynamical system is confined to an attractor $\mathcal{M}$ of dimension $D$ in the state space, then the topology of the attractor that characterizes the dynamical system can be discovered from the analysis of the time series data when concatenating $M>2D$ previous outputs of this dynamical system into a vector (called a delay coordinate map)~\cite{yap2011stable}.
+In other words, when $M\leq2D$, it is impossible to recover the attractor without any distortion, so results will suffer.
+Taken's Theorem links the intrinsic dimensionality $D$ of a nonlinear time series with the required embedding length $M$.
+From the perspective of manifold learning, the bottleneck layer of SAE should play the similar role as the delay coordinate map~\cite{potapov2002neural}.
+Therefore, it is reasonable to conjecture that the SAE's bottleneck layer is controlled by the data's characteristics (e.g., the intrinsic dimensionality) for good performance.
+If the IP is a good indicator to the dynamics of training, then we should see a difference in the dynamics of learning for bottleneck layers that are above and below the intrinsic dimensionality of the data.

 We test this property by altering the topologies of SAEs, specifically the number of units in the bottleneck layer.
+Note that, the \textbf{Fundamental Property III} can also guide the search of the intrinsic dimensionality (range) of given data.
+Please refer to Algorithm~\ref{ID_estimation_alg} for more details.
+However, one should also note that in order to make Algorithm~\ref{ID_estimation_alg} more applicable in practice, more efforts need to be made.
+For example, how to determine a reliable effective dimensionality searching range and how to quantitatively determine the existence of ``compression" phase without human observation.
+We leave it as future work.